Subrata54/Subrata54/README.md

 # 💫 About Me:
-I m a gen ai and devops dev making pricepilot a startup and looking for genai jobs
+I m a Gen AI and DevOps Devepeloper

 ## 🌐 Socials: